avcopan/cadd-practice/README.md

 ```
 pwd
 ```
-You can access your Windows file system as a "mounted drive" by navigating to `/mnt/c/Users/<your username>`.
+If you ever need to, you can access your Windows file system as a "mounted drive" by navigating to `/mnt/c/Users/<your username>`.
 You can do so with the "change directory" command.
 ```
 cd /mnt/c/Users/<your username>
 ```
+If you aren't sure what your user name is, you can start typing and press tab to see the available options along the way.

 To see what's in the directory you navigated to, you can use the "list" command:
 ```
 ls
 ```

-Before moving forward, you should change one setting in order to enable copy-pasting in your terminal:
-1. Click the orange Ubuntu icon in the upper left corner of your terminal window.
-2. Click "Properties"
-3. Check the box that says "Ctrl+Shift+C/V as Copy/Paste".

 ### Installing Conda